ninkibah/MetaStuff/README.md

         // Just ignore it, it's a bug (`#pragma warning (disable : 4396)` is added in Meta.h };
 ```

+Inheritance
+---

+If you have a base class registered, you can combine its members tuple with a one from derived class.
+See [this example](https://gist.github.com/eliasdaler/45bf3f583cd4a41019b9802c198e6f41) of how you can do it.

 License
 ---